| Are you looking

 Version 1.1, published 13 November 2008

 Welcome to Google's Search Engine Optimization Starter Guide.
-This

-document first began as an
+This document first began as an

-effort to help teams within Google, but we thought it'd be just
+effort to help teams within Google, but we thought it'd be

-users and search engines.
-Although this guide won't tell you any
+interaction with both users and search engines.
+Although this

-secrets that'll automatically rank your site first for queries in
+your site first for queries in Google (sorry!), following

-Google (sorry!), following the best practices outlined below will
+the best practices outlined below will make it easier for

-make it easier for search engines to both crawl and index your content.
+search engines to both crawl and index your content.

 Search engine optimization is often about making small modifications

 to parts of your website.
-When viewed individually, these changes
+When viewed individually, these

-You're likely already familiar with many of the topics in this guide,
+search results.
+You're likely already familiar with many of

-not be making the most out of them.
+for any webpage, but you may not be making the most out of

 Search engine optimization affects only organic search results,